 Kelvin completed his Master's in Organic Chemistry from Prof. Keiji Maruoka's lab in GDUT, China.
 He started his Ph.D. in 2024 at the Stewart Lab.
 He is currently working on Nickel and electro-catalyzed Organic transformation.

-Kashif completed his Masters in Organic Chemistry from Chung-Ang University, Seoul, Korea, under the supervision of Prof. Eun Jin Cho.
-He joined the Stewart lab for his Ph.D in 2024.
-He is working on the Ni-catalyzed functionalization of unsaturated hydrocarbons
+Kashif completed his Master's in Organic Chemistry from Chung-Ang University, Seoul, Korea, under the supervision of Prof. Eun Jin Cho.
+He joined the Stewart lab for his Ph.D in 2024 and is currently working on the Ni-Catalyzed Organic Transformations of unsaturated hydrocarbons

 Sam has completed his Honours at UWA.
 He has joined the SGS group as a Ph.D. student in 2025.
 He is interested in synthesizing novel and psychedelics to evaluate their neuroplasticity and antidepressant properties